Telefonica/XAIoGraphs/docs/source/xaioweb/xaioweb.md

 aggregated in this module.

-It is important to understand that the results are presented at the level of the entire dataset and according to the different targets that make up it.
+It is important to understand that the results are presented at the level of the entire dataset and according to the different targets that make it up.

 The page is divided into two major sections, the top (formed by the Features Importance and Target distribution graphs) displays the information of the entire dataset.
 The bottom, under the title "Feature distribution by target", shows